maybeSomeDev/Roblox-Boids-Implementation/docs/setup.md

 ```

 !!! info
-    Don't forget to change the <mark>config.global</mark> if you want to use the module on the client.
+    Don't forget to change the `config.global` if you want to use the module on the client.

 ## Network Replicator

 Enabling the network replicator doesn't require extra steps, just flipping it in the configs.
-The Receiver script <mark>flockManager.NetworkReplicator.Receiver</mark>will handle the replication automatically.
+The Receiver script (`flockManager.NetworkReplicator.Receiver`) will handle the replication automatically.